ams0/demos/kaito/demo.md

 Prompts:

+What is kubernetes?
+What is Kaito?
 what is the difference between K8s and vLLM?

 why did Kubernetes community days Romania became Cloud Native Days Romania?

-is Donald Trump a fascist?